finos-labs/cafex/README.md

 - **cafex-api:** Package for API testing, including request building, response parsing, and assertion methods.
 - **cafex-db:** Package for database testing, supporting various databases like MSSQL, MySQL, Oracle, Hive, Postgres, and Cassandra.
 - **cafex-ui:** Package for web UI and mobile app testing, including driver management, element interaction, and assertion methods.
+- **cafex-desktop:** Package for desktop application testing, supporting Windows applications with functionalities for window handling, element interaction, and assertions.
 - **cafex:** The super package containing all the above packages

 ## Introduction